greedymelon/philosophers/README.md

 School project 9

 ## **Description**
-This project aims to teach about: multithreading, data race, synchronization, and deadlock.
+This project aims to teach about: multithreading, data race, synchronization, and deadlock.<br>
-Here are the rules:
+Here are the rules:<br>

 - One or more philosophers sit at a round table.
 There is a large bowl of spaghetti in the middle of the table.